 WordPress does not offer many features to protect posts and absolutely no options to protect categories.
 The only available option is Password Protected status for a post.
 However anybody who knows the password can access it which is not the ideal way to protect your website content.

 When there is a need to protect the website content, there are few very important things that you have to keep in mind.
-Answering few questions that are listed below, will give you a good start to choose the right strategy.
+Answering a few questions that are listed below, will give you a good start to choose the right strategy.

 How many posts are you protecting?
 When you have large amount of posts, it is most likely you would want to group them in categories so you can manage access to few categories rather than hundreds or even thousands of posts one-by-one.
 This might get really overwhelming and time consuming task.
 With Plus Package extension you can significantly optimize your access management task.

 Do you allow your users to have more than one role?
-As example Role A has access to Post A, while Role B has access to Post B and when you want to give User A access to both Post A and Post B, naturally you would think to give the user both Role A and B. However keep in mind that this type of user-base organization breaks the integrity of your access control system because it comes with serious conflict.
+For example Role A has access to Post A, while Role B has access to Post B and when you want to give User A access to both Post A and Post B, naturally you would think to give the user both Role A and B. However keep in mind that this type of user-base organization breaks the integrity of your access control system because it comes with serious conflict.

-When Role A has access to Post A while Role B does not, in this case there is no good way to judge if user with both roles has or does not have access to Post A. That is why it is much better to avoid multi-roles and make sure that there is only one role per user.
+When Role A has access to Post A while Role B does not, in this case, there is no good way to judge if a user with both roles has or does not have access to Post A. That is why it is much better to avoid multi-roles and make sure that there is only one role per user.
 If you need a complex role-based access implementation, you can check Role Hierarchy extension to learn more about this topic.

 Do you organize your content in categories?
 One of the best ways to organize large amount of posts, is to group them in categories even if there is no good reason to do that at the present moment.
 You never know, how your website will evolve in the near future and if time will come to manage access to your posts, they will be nicely organized in categories by logical meaning.